Best Food for Havanese

 Common Dietary Sensitivities in Havanese

-Havanese dogs can be susceptible to dietary sensitivities, particularly given their predisposition to Orthopedic Conditions, Eye Conditions, Other Concerns.
+Havanese dogs can be susceptible to dietary sensitivities, particularly given their predisposition to joint and skeletal issues, Eye Conditions, Other Concerns.
 Signs of food sensitivity include digestive upset, skin irritation, excessive scratching, and changes in stool quality.
 For Havanese with suspected food allergies, a veterinarian-guided elimination diet can identify trigger ingredients.
 Limited-ingredient diets (LIDs) that use novel proteins such as venison, duck, or lamb combined with single carbohydrate sources are often effective.
 Avoid common allergens including wheat, corn, and soy unless your Havanese tolerates them well.
 Probiotics and digestive enzyme supplements can also support gut health in sensitive Havanese dogs.

 Ideal Portion Control for Havanese